-One tip I use it to take a week and look at what we used.
+One tip I use is to take a week and look at what we used.
 I lay it all out on the bed and do a trial run at packing.
-From there I usually take away a bunch of stuff.
-I make sure what we pack is mix and match.
-Toiletries was were I usually stumbled, I would pack everything and anything just in case.
-I was so sure If I didn’t pack it I would need it.
-Guess what nine times out of ten I never touched it.
+From there, I usually take away a bunch of stuff.
+I make sure what we pack are mix and match.
+Toiletries are where I usually stumbled, I would pack everything and anything just in case.
+I was so sure If I didn’t pack it, I would need it.
+Guess what nine times out of ten, I never touched it.

 Everyone’s situation is different, and what you need to travel with is different.
 Over time we have put together a packing list and use it as a starting point when we plan a trip.

-- Confirm all my reservations and verify addresses
+- Confirm all my reservations and verify the addresses

 - Have a plan for currency ~ If you are traveling to a foreign country, know the exchange rate and check to see if you are better off ordering currency from your local bank instead of doing an exchange at your destination

-- Download some helpful apps such as Google maps, movies and double check your hotspot.
+- Download some helpful apps such as Google maps and movies, and double-check your hotspot.